How Much Does It Cost to Start a Construction Company? (Updated for 2025)

 Your selection of tools and vehicles can make or break your company’s success early on.
 It will be your most expensive initial investment by far.

 You may have to purchase used equipment to minimize costs, but that’s okay.
-Buying used equipment also puts you ahead of the depreciation curve because the first owner paid the initial costs.
+Buying used equipment also puts you ahead of the depreciation curve because the first owner paid the initial costs, and you only cover the cost per hour once the reduced capital fee has been paid.

 5. Employees

-Hiring and paying employees is the most straightforward initial expense on paper, but it’s also the most unpredictable.
-You must hire full-time staff or hire independent contractors for specific projects.
+Hiring and paying employees is the most straightforward initial expense on paper but also the most unpredictable.
+You may need to employ full-time staff or hire independent contractors for specific projects.
+With this comes safety inspections and ensuring every member of your team is qualified and authorized to be on site.

-Full-time staff will make the job sites more efficient and perhaps more fun, but contractors are generally cheaper to hire and have flexible hours.
+Full-time staff will make the jobsites more efficient and fun, but contractors are generally cheaper to hire and have flexible hours.
 You will at least need a handful of full-time employees to help with paperwork, finding projects, ordering materials and other management tasks.
+Ensure you register all employees with the occupational safety and health administration (OSHA) to access safety training and support.

 Additional Financial Considerations